ErkinaiDerkenbaeva/Public_holidays_2020/README.md

 Public holidays in the Netherlands in 2020

-There are 11 National Holidays
+There are 11 National Holidays.
+Calling a month, the function aims to represent holidays which are held in that particular month.